flingo64/PhotoStation-Upload-Lr-Plugin/README.md

 	  This is not a download mode itself but let's you postpone the download mode decision to the point in time where the actual download action is started (e.g. after a publish action or when you click the "Refresh Comments" button).
 	  This mode is useful if you do not want to download metadata after every publish action, but only occasionally.<br>

-- For more detail, please read the [Wiki article] (https://github.com/flingo64/PhotoStation-Upload-Lr-Plugin/wiki/Publish:-Some-words-on-the-two-way-sync-of-metadata)
+- For more detail, please read the [Wiki article on metadata two-way sync](https://github.com/flingo64/PhotoStation-Upload-Lr-Plugin/wiki/Publish:-Some-words-on-the-two-way-sync-of-metadata)

 Additional Funtionality
 ------------------------